 Insurance companies like to first see if a victim will hire a personal injury lawyer.
 If not, an insurance company can pull out a playbook of manipulative strategies they’ve been using for decades.

 For example, an insurance adjuster can set your case aside and not respond to your claim timely.
 They know that while you sit in the hospital or at home your medical bills will continue to grow, and your time missed at work will leave you with less income to cover your regular expenses.
+You can use a GoFundMe, but it may not raise the amount that you need.

 Anyone would get desperate with mortgage, rent, car payments, and utility bills going unpaid.
 This is what insurance companies are waiting on.
 Once you’re desperate, they send over a “lowball offer” that might not even cover 25% of your current bills or the costs of future care for your injury.